Culture-to-Culture Image Translation and User Evaluation: Introduction

-Section \ref{sec:SOTA} describes the state-of-the-art related to image-to-image translation using GANs.
-Section \ref{Materials and Methods} presents the process to culturize objects and environments, and to evaluate peeople's preferences.
+The rest of the article is organized as follows.
+Section \ref{sec:SOTA} describes the state-of-the-art related to cross-cultural design and image-to-image translation using GANs.
+Section \ref{Materials and Methods} presents the process of culturizing objects and environments and evaluating people's preferences.
 Sections \ref{results} and \ref{Discussion} present and discuss results.
 Conclusions are in Section \ref{sec:conclusion}.